::p_load(sf, tmap, kableExtra, tidyverse, sfdep, readxl, plyr, Kendall, plotly) pacman

 # We are replacing the mistmatched values in jakarta with the correct value

-bd_jakarta$Sub_District[bd_jakarta$Sub_District == 'BALEKAMBANG'] <- 'BALE KAMBANG'
+$Sub_District[bd_jakarta$Sub_District == 'BALEKAMBANG'] <- 'BALE KAMBANG'

 bd_jakarta$Sub_District[bd_jakarta$Sub_District == 'HALIM PERDANA KUSUMA'] <- 'HALIM PERDANA KUSUMAH'